Research Reveals Uptick in Hostility toward Black Americans during Tough Economic TimesMay 11, 20215 min read

 All of our faculty are available to speak with media, simply click on either expert’s icon now – to book an interview today.

-Erika V. Hall Associate Professor of Organization & Management; Faculty Advisor at The Roberto C. Goizueta Business & Society Institute
+Erika V. Hall Associate Professor of Organization & Management; Faculty Advisor, Business & Society Institute

 Hall's research focuses on the influence of race, gender, and class-based implicit biases on interactions within the workplace

 Emily Bianchi Goizueta Foundation Term Associate Professor of Organization & Management